 This Victorian, circa 1840, antique tea caddy is of superb quality and constructed from flamed mahogany.
 It has a strikingly shaped lid which when opened reveals two original tea boxes with hinged lids and a glass mixing bowl.
 This elegantly styled caddy is of superb quality with a wonderfully striking flamed mahogany finish.

 This Fabulous Quality Victorian Burr Walnut Antique Tea Caddy circa, 1860 is constructed from beautifully figured burr walnut with a kingwood cross banded edge.
 The interior has two removable lids with turned handles.

-Unusual Victorian Coromandel Antique Desk Stand.
-It has a dome top lid with decorative brass fittings and comes with two glass inkwells with brass lids that sit neatly above a pen tray.
+This unusual Victorian Coromandel Antique Desk Stand has a dome top lid with decorative brass fittings and comes with two glass inkwells with brass lids that sit neatly above a pen tray.
 Under the dome lid is a small brass button, that when pressed releases a concealed writing slope with tooled leather writing insert.

 This Superb Quality Victorian, Rich walnut Writing Slope dates from ca. 1890 and comes with a domed lid with brass plaques, key and working lock.
 The interior has a blue leather writing inset, concealed compartments, a removable pen rest and ink bottle with brass lid.

 This Very Attractive Large Figured Rosewood Antique Writing Slope with Brass Inlay dates from the Victorian era circa, 1860.
 It is of large proportions and the interior comprises of the original tooled leather writing insert, pen holder and inkwell.
 There is also an appealing secret compartment which has three small drawers.